 Career Opportunities for Ohio Data Scientists with Advanced Degrees

-Graduates of data science Master’s degree programs in Ohio have a wide breadth of opportunities for employment.
+Graduates of data science master’s degree programs in Ohio have a wide breadth of opportunities for employment.
 Large companies almost universally employ data scientists, and generate a lot of data for them to work with.
-As of 2020, Columbus alone was home to 57 Fortune 1000 companies and 27 Fortune 500 ones.
+As of 2020, Columbus alone was home to at least 20 Fortune 1000 companies, and 29 Fortune 500 companies call Ohio home.

-In addition, Ohio offers career opportunities with highly specialized data science companies that need data scientists with advanced expertise.
+In addition, you’ll find career opportunities with highly specialized data science companies that need scientists with advanced expertise.
 For example Soothsayer Analytics in Dublin only employs data scientists with master’s or doctoral degrees.

-This company synthesizes design & data science using AI to predict the future of its clients and identify opportunities for businesses to optimize their operations, and thier outcomes.
-Its data scientists are well versed in innovations such as Natural Language Processing, Meta-model Based Simulations, and Deep Learning and actively conduct R&D.
+This company synthesizes design & data science using predictive AI to identify opportunities for businesses to optimize their operations, and thier outcomes.
+Its data scientists are well versed in innovations such as natural language processing, meta-model based simulations, and deep learning.

 Another high powered Ohio data science company is Cleveland’s Advance Ohio.
 Advance is the firm behind cleveland.com, the number one source of news and information in the state, and Sun News, one of the largest paid weekly publications in the U.S. Data analysts working there specialize in creating data systems to help the company understand and predict consumer behavior patterns using statistical modeling, data monetization, and consumer data analytics.

-Advance Ohio utilizes demographic data on 4.7 million households and more than 140,000 business establishments in the state.
+Advance Ohio utilizes demographic data on 4.7 million households and more than 140,000 businesses in the state.

-To illustrate the breadth of data science job options in Ohio, job listings for some of the many jobs available were compiled in March 2016.
-These listings are informational only and should not be construed as current job offers or an assurance of employment.
+To illustrate the breadth of data science job options and qualifications in Ohio, you only need to look as far as job listings from local employers across the state.
+These listings are informational only and should not be interpreted to be current job offers or an assurance of employment.